 Go online to look for a work

 All Superyacht recruitment agents post positions on their respective websites.
-Once qualified, new crew would register with the agency and complete their registration form.
+Once qualified, new, or “green crew”, as they are known, would register with the agency and complete their registration form.
 You would then get in touch with the agent to start searching for that dream job.

 The recruitment agent’s job is to match the right candidate for the job being advertised.
 There are many recruitments agents out there, we work closely with YPI a Superyacht recruitment agency based in the South of France.

 A quick Google search for “Superyacht Recruitment Agents” will bring up a list.

 Yotspot is a very popular website that matches yachts with quality crew.

 Facebook is another medium that yachts use to post jobs.
 To keep up to date is it worth joining a couple of the Superyacht Facebook groups.
 Yacht crew jobs and Palma yacht group are two examples.

 9. How long does it take to find work on a Superyacht?